besrabasant/chatbang/README.md

 ## How it works?

 `Chatbang` works by scraping ChatGPT's website.
-It opens ChatGPT when you execute `Chatbang` and take your prompt and paste it in ChatGPT's prompt area and execute that prompt, then it waits for the response and take it as a markdown format and then render it in the terminal.
+It opens ChatGPT on a headless session when you execute `Chatbang` and take your prompt and paste it in ChatGPT's prompt area and execute that prompt, then it waits for the response and copies it as a markdown format and then render it in the terminal.